Kilcekru/dcc/README.md

 This defines which planes, helicopters and ground units is available for the given faction.
 The aircrafts are categories into the different mission types available.

 #### Structures
 Structures are a collection of building which provide a service for the controlling faction.
-To prevent this services the opposite faction can destroy the buildings with a Strike mission or capture the structure with ground units.
+To prevent these services the opposite faction can destroy the buildings with a Strike mission or capture the structure with ground units.
 Is a building destroyed it will be repaired over a period of time.

 ##### Ammo Depot